expo/expo/packages/expo-updates/README.md

 <meta-data android:name="expo.modules.updates.EXPO_SDK_VERSION" android:value="YOUR-APP-SDK-VERSION-HERE" />
 ```

+EXPO_UPDATE_URL is the remote URL at which your app will be hosted, and to which expo-updates will query for new updates.
+EXPO_SDK_VERSION should match the SDK version in your app.json.

+As with iOS, if you use `expo publish` to publish your update, it will fill in the proper values here for you (given the file exists), so you don't need to set these values right now.

 #### `MainApplication.java`

 Make the following changes to `MainApplication.java` (or whichever file you instantiate your `ReactNativeHost`). `UpdatesController.initialize()` expects to be given an instance of `ReactApplication`, but if not, you can also call `UpdatesController.getInstance().setReactNativeHost()` to directly set the host.
 Providing `UpdatesController` with a reference to the `ReactNativeHost` is optional, but required in order for reloading and updates events to work.

+If the diff doesn't apply cleanly, the important parts here are (1) overriding `getJSBundleFile()` and `getBundleAssetName()` from `ReactNativeHost` with the values provided by expo-updates, and (2) initializing `UpdatesController` as early as possible in the application's lifecycle.

 ```diff
 +import android.net.Uri;